 Giving young people across the region the tools they need to succeed in civic leadership is the goal of the Foundation’s Paths to Civic Engagement workshop series, an in-depth extension of the Foundation’s Emerging Leaders program.

 Designed to give advanced training to almost 50 motivated community members under age 40, these programs are one piece of a plan to address to the region’s demographic shifts.
-“We want to build the networks of these future leaders, provide them with customized training and help them identify public service positions within the region that they are inspired to take on,” said Michelle Kiley, program coordinator and community development specialist at the Initiative Foundation.

 In the next 10 years, Central Minnesota’s population of people ages 65 and older is expected to grow by 49.5 percent, according to the Minnesota State Demographic Center.
 During that same period, our population of working-age adults will increase by just 2 percent.
 This looming shift is an urgent issue for the business owners and managers who keep the region’s companies growing and for local governments and community organizations that are just as likely to feel the pinch when seeking skilled workers and leaders.